Victorian 18ct Gold Snake Bracelet Mourning Locket Blue Enamelled

 Mourning jewelry became popular in the 18th and 19th centuries, particularly during the Victorian era after Queen Victoria mourned Prince Albert.
 People would wear such pieces to honor lost loved ones, often incorporating hair, enamel, or inscriptions to make the pieces deeply personal.

-Its smooth sinuous body mimics the movements of a snake with stunning on each scale.
+Its smooth sinuous body mimics the movements of a snake.
 Finished with an octagonal barrel clasps, with delicate leaf engraving that beautifully sets the bracelet.

 I love the smoothness of the snake design, its buttery gold tone, and the vibrant enamel work which makes this piece unique, wearable, and utterly collectible.